stridecolossus/JOVE/panama.md

 }
 ```

-Note that the callback _instance_ is bound to the method handle so that the `message` virtual method is invoked for a given callback:
+Note that the callback is bound to the method handle to delegate diagnostic reports to the relevant instance method:

 ```java
 private static MethodHandle handle() {